Resident workers - Method of travel to work - Other Services

 |Resident workers method of travel to work|

-In 2016, there were 28 resident workers who caught public transport to work (train, bus, tram or ferry) in Cairns, compared with 2,444 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 28 resident workers in Other Services who caught public transport to work (train, bus, tram or ferry) in Cairns, compared with 2,471 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-The major differences between the method of travel to work of the resident workers (Other Services) of Cairns and Queensland were:
+The major differences between the method of travel to work of the Other Services resident workers in Cairns and the Queensland workforce were:

-- A larger percentage of resident workers (Other Services) travelled to work by Car, as driver (74.1% compared to 69.3%)
+- A larger percentage of resident workers who travelled by car, as driver (74.1% compared to 69.3%)

-- A smaller percentage of resident workers (Other Services) travelled to work by Worked at home (5.2% compared to 7.1%)
+- A smaller percentage of resident workers who worked at home (5.2% compared to 7.1%)

-- A smaller percentage of resident workers (Other Services) travelled to work by Train (0.0% compared to 1.7%)
+- A smaller percentage of resident workers who travelled by train (0% compared to 1.7%)

-- A smaller percentage of resident workers (Other Services) travelled to work by Did not go to work (6.2% compared to 7.6%)
+- A smaller percentage of resident workers who did not go to work (6.2% compared to 7.6%)

-The largest changes in the method of travel of work of the resident workers (Other Services) in Cairns between 2011 and 2016 were:
+The largest changes in the method of travel to work of the Other Services resident workers in Cairns between 2011 and 2016 were: